ericvaladas/react-uncontrolled-form/README.md

 | `onSubmit` | Passes an additional form object argument to your handler<br>`onSubmit(e, {valid: [bool], values: {...}}` |

 ### Field
+These properties are passed down to your field via props.
 | Property | Type | Returns | Description |
 | --- | --- | --- | --- |
 | `handleChange(e)` | `function` | `Promise` | Sets the `value` property of the state |